Chocolate chip orange scones with citrus glaze, are a delicious treat for breakfast, brunch or an afternoon snack!

 - "paint" on the scones)

-- When scones have slightly cooled, "paint" the glaze on with a pastry brush (glaze is made by mixing up the ingredients listed, in a small bowl).
+When scones have slightly cooled, "paint" the glaze on with a pastry brush (glaze is made by mixing up the ingredients listed, in a small bowl).
 Completely cover the tops of the scones with the glaze.
-Let scones cool until glaze has hardened.
-ENJOY!
+Let scones cool until glaze has hardened., then serve, and enjoy!